hakirot/sara/README.md

 This extracurricular exam exists as an exercise expressing exhaustive terminal exceptionalism

-Serving basically as a 'home page' for my entire system.
+Serving basically as a simple dashboard page' for my system.
-An exercise in C programming.
+An exercise in C programming, terminal animations, and custom options.